 Energex has one of the highest levels of residential rooftop solar energy systems per household of any electricity network in the world.
-45% of detached homes in South-East Queensland have chosen to have a solar energy system installed.
-The average inverter capacity is 5.1kVA.
+48% of detached homes in South-East Queensland have chosen to have a solar energy system installed.
+The average inverter capacity is 5.3kVA.
 This desire for greater efficiency in energy usage through the connection of solar energy is ongoing.
-During 2022-23, the solar Photovoltaic (PV) technology was being connected to our South-East's network at a rate of similar to that of 2021-22.
+During 2023-24, the number of solar Photovoltaic (PV) technology connections to our South-East's network was around 5% lower than in 2022-23.

-At the end of June 2023, there were over 565,127 systems connected to the distribution network, with a total generation capacity of 3,273MVA.
+At the end of June 2024, there were over 600,388 systems connected to the distribution network, with a total generation capacity of 3,690MVA.
 We have also supported the connection of large-scale renewable energy projects to the network.